Driver Hits Jogger, Leaves Her Roadway and Drives Off: High Point Police

 HIGH POINT, NC (WFMY) -- A runner sustained significant injuries after being hit by a vehicle in High Point.

-According to the High Point Police Department, the incident occurred on Wednesday, November 7 at 6:15 a.m on Barrow Rd at Williard Dairy Rd.
+According to the High Point Police Department, the incident occurred on Wednesday.
+44-year-old April Townsend was hit while running around 6:15 a.m. on the intersection of Barrow and Williard Dairy Roads and the driver kept going after hitting her.

+High Point Police say Townsend had "significant injuries."
+Lt.
+Cheeks said he believes Townsend is undergoing surgery on her wrist at Moses Cone in High Point.
+He said she went to the hospital on her own.

 Related: Woman Killed in Hit-and-Run Accident in Winston-Salem: Police